centreon/centreon-documentation/fr/releases/centreon-core.md

 - The central broker's cache generation loaded too much data and took too much time when BAM was activated
 - When a single metric is deleted, the corresponding RRD file is now removed
-- Fixed an issue causing BAM Business Activities (best status) to remain in OK state when the OK KPIs are removed
+- Fixed an issue causing BAM Business Activities (best status) to remain in an OK state when the OK KPIs were removed

 ### 20.10.9